-Board's Proposal Description of Proposal Recommendation 1 Re-election of Lawrence Alleva as a director FOR 2 Re-election of David Mott as a director FOR 3 Re-election of Elliott Sigal as a director FOR 4 Re-appointment of KPMG LLP as the Company's auditors, to hold office until the conclusion of the next annual general meeting of shareholders FOR 5 Authorization for the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2021 FOR 6 To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2020 FOR

-Proposal Description of Proposal Board's Recommendation 7 Approval of the compensation of our named executive officers for the year ended December 31, 2020, which is set forth in this proxy statement FOR 8 Approval of our U.K. statutory directors' annual report on remuneration for the year ended December 31, 2020 (excluding our directors' remuneration policy), which is set forth as Annex A (excluding Part II of Annex A) FOR 9 Approval of our U.K. directors' remuneration policy, which, if approved, will take effect upon the conclusion of the Meeting, which is set forth as Part II of Annex A FOR 10 Authorization for the Board of Directors to allot shares or to grant rights to subscribe for or convert any security into shares up to a maximum aggregate nominal amount of £307,869.00.
-FOR 11 Empowering the Board of Directors to allot equity securities for cash up to a maximum aggregate nominal amount of £307,869.00 pursuant to the authorization in Proposal No. 10 as if U.K. statutory pre-emption rights did not apply.
+Proposal Description of Proposal Board's Recommendation 4 Re-appointment of KPMG LLP as the Company's auditors, to hold office until the conclusion of the next annual general meeting of shareholders FOR 5 Authorization for the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2021 FOR 6 To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2020 FOR 7 Approval of the compensation of our named executive officers for the year ended December 31, 2020, which is set forth in this proxy statement 8 Approval of our U.K. statutory directors' annual report on remuneration for the year ended December 31, 2020 (excluding our directors' remuneration policy), which is set forth as Annex A (excluding Part II of Annex A) FOR 9 Approval of our U.K. directors' remuneration policy, which, if approved, will take effect upon the conclusion of the Meeting, which is set forth as Part II of Annex A 10 Authorization for the Board of Directors to allot shares or to grant rights to subscribe for or convert any security into shares up to a maximum aggregate nominal amount of £307,869.00.
+11 Empowering the Board of Directors to allot equity securities for cash up to a maximum aggregate nominal amount of £307,869.00 pursuant to the authorization in Proposal No. 10 as if U.K. statutory pre-emption rights did not apply.
 FOR